-Regardless of our skin colour, our skin goals of having an even skin tone, a healthy glow and clear, bright skin is often the same.
+Regardless of our skin colour, our skin goals of having an even skin tone, a healthy glow, and clear, bright skin are often the same.
 However, in the quest for flawless skin, there is a lot of confusion, especially when it comes to finding the right skin solution.
-Often, we mistake skin bleaching for skin lightening.
-But skin bleaching has got a bad rap and rightly so!
+Often, we mistake skin bleaching for skin lightening and end up searching for queries like how to whiten the bikini area or whitening the bikini area or, better still, permanent skin whitening treatment.
+But skin bleaching has got a bad rap, and rightly so!
 Apart from being physically harmful, it is equally detrimental to one’s mental health.
-Instead of helping achieve healthy skin which amplifies beauty, it distorts the concept of beauty, leading to psychological and emotional issues.
+Instead of helping achieve healthy skin, which amplifies beauty, it distorts the concept of beauty, leading to psychological and emotional issues.

 What is Skin Lightening?